cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 This is a work in progress and under constant change.
 Until it reaches Beta, it is not considered play-ready to its full extent.
 This version is provided to gather feedback on the rules and setting of the game.
-Abyssal is a game written for the love of science fiction, horror and investigative genres.
+Abyssal is a game written for the love of science fiction, horror, and investigative genres.
 It contains descriptions of horror and violence

 Abyssal - Alpha © 2024 by Christian Mintert is licensed under CC